BikLab/MARS8180-EnvDataSci/Week6a-alpha-beta-diversity.md

 * Taxonomy bar charts
 * Species Richness
 * Evenness
-* Shannon / Simpson Diversity Indexes
+* Chao1, Shannon, Simpson Diversity Indexes

 Now that we have created our phyloseq object, we are going to calculate Observed ASVS - a simple measure of alpha diversity.
 We can do this by using the `phyloseq::estimate_richness` function.
 We usually do not need to to specify the package, but this might be useful if you are using packages that have functions with the same name.